asheroto/winget-install/SECURITY.md

 ## Reporting a Vulnerability

-If you find a security issue, please create an issue.
+If you find a security issue, please create a [security advisory](https://github.com/asheroto/winget-install/security/advisories).